-We have selected a second site to extend the project to.
+We have selected a second site to extend the project.
 Gulagulimabut, also in the Yisala region, is impacted by the same problems following removal of the forest, with rapid erosion of the soil and run-off entering the lake.
 Planting of this new site has now begun, using native and endemic species that will grow well here.

 Planting begins, with tree seedlings raised at Bahir Dar University.